New Moon Nurseries

 Eupatorium coelestinum

-Common Name: Mistflower
+Common Name: Mistflower, hardy ageratum

 Great in a natural meadow, along creek banks, as well as the border.
 Forms small colonies.